andreamazza89/ChatServer/README.md

 A Java chat application.
 The Server allows multiple clients to connect to it and have a chat.

-See the separate Chat Client repo fot the client side.

-### Installation
+### Installation-server

 - Clone this repo `git clone git@github.com:andreamazza89/ChatServer.git`
 - Move to it `cd ChatServer`
 - Build `./gradlew build`
-- And run it `java -jar build/lib/NAME_OF_LATEST_JAR 1234`, where `1234` is the port you would like the server to run at.
+- And run it `java -jar build/libs/serverJar...
+1234`, where `1234` is the port number you would like the server to run at.

+### Installation-client (install the server first)
+- Move to the repo's root folder
+- Generate the client jar `./gradlew clientJar`
+- Start the client `java -jar build/libs/clientJar... localhost 1234`, where `localhost` is the IP address of the machine running the server (in this case the same as the client) and `1234` the port on which the server is accepting connections.

 To start chatting without the Client application you can use NetCat, like so: